Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 ABOVE: A bike-rental shop in Le Village on the Īle de Porquerolles.

-L'Īle de Porquerolles isn't a typical cruise port: The small island, which lies at the extreme southern tip of the Provenēal coast, is the largest of the three "Golden Islands."
+L'Īle de Porquerolles isn't a typical cruise port: The small island, which lies at the extreme southern tip of the Provençal coast, is the largest of the three "Golden Islands."
 Its 3,000 acres are spread across a curving, irregularly-shaped patch of rock and Mediterranean forest that is just 7 km long, 3 km wide, and 142 meters high.
-Porquerolles has been the object of invasions since Etruscan times, but today the invaders are mostly French tourists and sailing enthusiasts who come to swim, walk, cycle, on a island that has been protected by the French national parks system since 1988.
-(See island map.)

 photoWind Surf spent only seven hours in Porquerolles, but that was enough time to get the lay of the land.
-I took an early tender into the Village on the northern side of the island, where the local tourist office had set up a help-yourself table laden with brochures, maps, and souvenir goodie bags wrapped in Provenēal fabric.
+I took an early tender into the Village on the northern side of the island, where the local tourist office had set up a help-yourself table laden with brochures, maps, and souvenir goodie bags wrapped in Provençal fabric.

 photoArmed with a map, I headed for Fort Sainte Agathe, a 16th Century fortress on a hill above the village.
 (The walk was less than 10 minutes from the Place d'Armes in the center of the village and perhaps 15 minutes from the boat landing.)
 The fort, which is open daily from May to September, offers great coastal views and is well worth the easy uphill walk.
 (There's no charge for admission; you just walk in and look around.
 In the summer, you can also visit a museum within the fort.)